Corporate Governance Seal

 d.
 Details of whistle-blowing policy

-The Tourism Board approved, through Board Resolution No. 174, Series of 2018, the TPB’s Whistleblowing Policy Guidelines, outlining the whistleblowing mechanisms, channels and procedures.
+The Tourism Board approved, through Board Resolution No. 422, Series of 2023, TPB’s Amended Whistleblowing Policy Guidelines, outlining the whistleblowing mechanisms, channels and procedures.
 This has been fully circulated in the workplace and made public with its posting on the TPB Website.

 V. TPB Whistleblowing Policy